rdw20170120/workstation/BriteOnyx/doc/HowTo-use-Anaconda.md

 HowTo use Anaconda
-by Rob Williams

 REF: https://pythonspeed.com/articles/conda-vs-pip/
 REF: https://pythonspeed.com/articles/faster-conda-install/
 REF: https://github.com/conda-forge/miniforge

 # How I use Anaconda
-- I do not like Homebrew, but I have yet to find something that I like better and that is tractable
+- I do not like Homebrew,
+  but I have yet to find something that I like better and that is tractable
-- use Homebrew to install tools for the user, not required by any project e.g., developers favorite terminal, editor, etc.
+- use Homebrew to install tools strictly for the user, but not required by any project: e.g., developers favorite terminal, editor, etc.
 - use Homebrew to install Anaconda
 - use Mamba, so use Homebrew to install Mambaforge
 - leave the `base` Anaconda environment empty
-- do NOT activate Anaconda/Mamba except within a specific project repository
+- do NOT activate Anaconda/Mamba except
+  within a specific project repository
 - create an Anaconda environment as a subdirectory within the project repository
 - configure each project repository with scripts to populate the Anaconda environment
 - write scripts & aliases to manage the Anaconda environment
 - do NOT manipulate Homebrew from within a project repository (leave it to the user & workstation)
 - do we need to make the project aware of the Anaconda/Mamba versions?!?!
 - can we install tools like Terraform/Terragrunt from within Anaconda?
 - do NOT recreate the Anaconda environment during project activation, unless it does not exist
+- therefore, do NOT `conda init` or `mamba init` for the user account
+  - do NOT modify ~/.bash_profile
+  - do NOT modify ~/.bashrc
+  - instead, integrate `conda init` and `mamba init` RESULTS into a script to configure Anaconda/Mamba in each project repository

 # Install Mambaforge
 brew install mambaforge
-conda init "$(basename "${SHELL}")" mamba init
+conda init "$(basename "${SHELL}")" mamba init conda --version mamba --version mamba update conda mamba

-# TODO: Reconfigure ~/.bash_profile & ~/.bashrc to integrate Conda configuration

-# Configure for Python packages only hosted on PyPI
-# Consider conda-lock for version pinning
-# Consider Jake for security scanning

-conda --version
-mamba --version
-mamba update conda mamba